hiiamboris/red-wiki/Home.md

 * Handle all errors in a consistent way
 * Provide a way to write OS-specific code in user programs

-Other low-level features to implement (ordered by priority):
+Additional low-level features to implement (ordered by priority):

 * <strike>cdecl callbacks support</strike>
 * Add runtime math overflow/underflow errors catching